Elements of Safety Risk Management (SRM)

 Other resources online will usually identify anywhere from 3-5 stages in the risk management process, but the basic points are understanding hazards and risks, and then taking measures to control them.

-2 - SRM Is One of the 4 Pillars of SMS
+2 - SRM Is One of the 4 Components/Pillars of SMS

-The four pillars of SMS are the cornerstone of safety.
+The four components, (also referred to as "pillars") of SMS are the cornerstone of safety.
 They were created by the International Civil Aviation Organization (ICAO) and every civil aviation authority uses the four pillars as the centerpiece of their SMS requirements.

 - Determines need for risk controls;